 Parking areas are in average condition.
 There appears to be sufficient parking for the property.
 Overall parking at the subject is adequate.

 Unit Mix

+The complex includes one, two, and three bedroom units.
 The composition of the property is shown in the chart below.